 - Reflect on our strategic priorities and criteria shared above.

-- If you believe your organization or network meets these criteria, we invite you to check back here later in August at which time we will invite you to engage in our screening process.
+- If you believe your organization or network meets these criteria, we invite you to check back here in the fall at which time we will invite you to engage in our screening process.

 New Training Engagements